-A quick review of tonight's "Tremé" coming up just as soon as I pay for your Ju Jitsu classes...
+A review of tonight's "The Bridge" coming up just as soon as I pay for your Ju Jitsu classes...